Explore IDE Folders

 IDE Basics

 An IDE is a comprehensive software suite that consolidates various scientific tools and libraries into a unified platform.
-Working in a HISE NextGen IDE streamlines the data analysis process by providing a centralized space in which to work and visualize your data.
+Working in a HISE IDE streamlines the data analysis process by providing a centralized space in which to work and visualize your data.
 You can choose from preinstalled data modalities curated by experienced software developers with the help of leading scientists in flow cytometry, Olink protein analysis, scRNA-seq, single-cell genomics, and other specialized areas.
-For details about data modalities, see Manage NextGen IDE Packages
+For details about data modalities, see Manage IDE Packages

 Folder Hierarchy

-The folders in a HISE NextGen IDE (left) are described below and summarized in the image (right).
+The folders in a HISE IDE (left) are described below and summarized in the image (right).
 The table below summarizes folder persistence.

 Environment